How to find publishing and journalism graduate jobs

 That’s not to say getting into publishing and journalism is necessarily more challenging than other sectors – once you know where to start looking.
 There are three main types of vacancies for publishing and journalism entry-level jobs, each requiring a slightly different approach when you apply.
 It’s a good idea to apply for a combination of formal traineeships or graduate schemes and one-off job vacancies, as well as sending out a few speculative applications.

-- Hachette has a 12-month traineeship.
+- Hachette ’s 12-month traineeship

-- Penguin Random House has a six-month traineeship.
+- Penguin Random House ’s six-month traineeship.

 - The Times ’ two-year graduate trainee programme for news reporters